Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 What is MiCA?

-MiCA — the Markets in Crypto-Assets Regulation (Regulation (EU) 2023/1114) — is the European Union’s first comprehensive rulebook for crypto-assets and the companies that trade, custody and issue them.
-Here’s what it does and why it matters.
+MiCA is the Markets in Crypto-Assets Regulation (Regulation (EU) 2023/1114, often written MiCAR).
+The regulation is the European Union’s single rulebook for crypto-assets and the companies that trade, hold and issue them.
+The guide explains the timeline, CASP licences, stablecoin rules and enforcement.

-It covers the whole EEA.
-MiCA is an EEA-relevant act.
-After incorporation into the EEA Agreement in 2025, it also applies in Norway, Iceland and Liechtenstein — not just the 27 EU member states.
+MiCA is an EEA-relevant act that covers the whole EEA.
+The EEA incorporated the regulation into the EEA Agreement in 2025.
+MiCA therefore also applies in Norway, Iceland and Liechtenstein, as well as the 27 EU member states.
 Norway’s national Crypto-Asset Act applied from 1 July 2025.

 The MiCA timeline